 Login or Create an Account

 The American Theatre Wing is committed to fostering a future generation of theatre makers that reflects the diversity and dynamism of America as a whole.
-With the generous support of The Andrew Lloyd Weber Foundation, The Wing is promoting diversity, equity, and access to the arts through these University Scholarships to bridge the gap between talent and opportunity.
-The primary goal of these scholarships is to provide opportunities for underserved public high school seniors who come from populations historically underrepresented in our industry; who demonstrate economic need, and exceptional talent, but have a lack of resources to attend college to study theatre.
+Now in their 6th year, the Wing's Andrew Lloyd Webber University Scholarships provide resources and support to high school seniors from populations historically underrepresented in the theatre industry who demonstrate exceptional talent and economic need but have a lack of financial resources to attend college to study theatre.

 Who should apply?